US files: Six more classified documents seized at Biden home

 - Published

-US Department of Justice (DoJ) investigators have found six more classified documents during a search of President Joe Biden's home in Delaware, a lawyer for the president says.
+US Department of Justice (DoJ) investigators have found six more classified documents during a 13-hour search of President Joe Biden's home in Delaware, a lawyer for Mr Biden says.

-Some documents seized at the Wilmington home on Friday were from his time as a senator and others from his tenure as vice president.
+Some documents seized at the Wilmington property on Friday were from his time as a senator and others from his tenure as vice-president under Barack Obama.

 Lawyer Bob Bauer said "personally handwritten notes" and "surrounding materials" were also taken away.